cdk8s-team/cdk8s-hasura/API.md

 ```

 - *Type:* {[ key: string ]: string}
-- *Default:* if not provided the default database will be created with the name "postgres" and if no users are provided it will be assigned to the default user "dbadmin".
+- *Default:* if not provided the default database will be created with the name "postgres" and if no users are provided it will be assigned to the default user "dbadmin", if users are provided it will default to the first entry.

 A map of database names to database owners.